IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-aws-guardium/README.md

 2. In Settings sections, confirm the password.
 Then, under Additional configuration, use the drop-down menu to modify DB parameter group and Option group.
 3. For the last section, keep the default settings and click Continue.

-## 3. Connect to MariaDB AWS instance
+## 3. Connect to MariaDB instance

 #### Procedure

 1. Download and Install MySQL Workbench.
-2. Copy endpoint and Port of AWS-MariaDB instance.
+2. Copy endpoint and Port of MariaDB instance.
 3. Open MySQL Workbench, choose a database connection, specify endpoint, port, and master credentials, then click ok.
 4. Open MySQL Workbench query editor with instance connection then execute some queries.